 menu

-Is 3D bioprinting the future of tailor-made medicine?
+Is 3D Bioprinting the Future of Tailor-Made Medicine?

-Published on November 7, 2019 by Alexandrea P.
+Published on October 10, 2024 by Alexandrea P.

 3D bioprinting

-3D bioprinting has quickly become one of the leading segments of the 3D printing industry in terms of innovation.
-Until recently, the market was focused primarily on North America, however, many companies, laboratories and universities around the world are exploring this field too.
+3D bioprinting is revolutionizing the medical field, offering groundbreaking solutions for everything from tissue engineering to personalized treatments.
 Thanks to 3D printing-like techniques, cells and biomaterials can be combined and deposited layer by layer to create biomedical parts that have the same properties as natural tissues.
-During this process, it’s various bioinks that can be used to create these tissue-like structures, which have applications in medical and tissue engineering fields.
-Of course, many know that the biggest endeavour of this field is to successfully bioprint a fully functional human organ.
+During this process, various bioinks can be used to create tissue-like structures, which have applications in medical and tissue engineering fields.
+The varied biomaterials that can be used are combined differently depending on the cells being treated and the final application.

 bioprinting